DumbMachine/Tor-Requests/README.md

 # Tor-Requests
+#### ⭕NOTE: If poeple actually require and use this, then I would love to make this into a Python Library and continue development.
 #### Easy to use Python Script to obtain new IP address for any purpose you like, maybe web srcaping.

 ## Installation: